WorkplaceX/workplacex.github.io/code.md

 }
 ```

-The arrows icons are provided by Font Awesome.
-The framework uses by default the template at "Application\Website" (which can be viewed and edited with "npm start" command).
+Arrow icons are provided by Font Awesome.
+The framework uses by default the web site template at "Application\Website" (which can be viewed and edited with "npm start" command).
 In the styles.css we add the two css classes ".red" and ".green".

 ```css
 .red {